The AI Tools Actually Worth Your Time

 If you run coaching sessions or client calls and you're still writing notes by hand — or worse, trying to remember what was said afterwards — this category of tool will feel like a genuine revelation.
 Both record and transcribe your calls automatically, then generate a summary.
 Fireflies integrates more smoothly with Zoom.
 Otter is slightly more accurate on voice recognition.
 Either way, the session ends and the notes exist.
 You review, adjust the tone, send the follow-up.
 The note-writing is done.

-For project management: Notion with AI
+For project management: Notion with AI or ClickUp

 Notion (with Notion AI)

-Notion has been a solopreneur favourite for years.
+Notion has been a small business favourite for years.
 The AI layer added to it makes it genuinely useful rather than just beautifully organised.
 You can ask it to summarise a page, generate a template from a description, or draft standard operating procedures based on notes.
 If you already use Notion, turn on Notion AI.
 If you don't use any project management system, Notion is worth the learning curve — especially because the AI makes the learning curve significantly shorter.

 For email: Gmail with AI drafts